Trust-benard/xposter/readme.md

 - Automatically cycles through available tweets
 - Tracks posted tweets to avoid duplicates
 - Uses Google Sheets as a simple content management system
+- Express API for monitoring and manual control
 - Easy to set up and maintain

 ## Setup